-The Sociology Department at Sam Houston State University offers a unique master's degree program designed to meet the needs of active students and professionals.
-The Master of Arts in Sociology is an entirely online program designed to supply students with advanced instruction in quantitative and qualitative techniques of sociological research, statistics, and theory.
-In the program students develop the professional skills necessary to analyze social issues in applied settings and advance their careers.
-These skills include grant writing, program evaluation, impact assessment, and community-based research.
+The Sociology Department at Sam Houston State University offers a unique master's and certificate programs designed to meet the needs of active students and professionals.
+Both the Master of Arts in Sociology and Graduate Certificate in Sociology are an entirely online program designed to provide students with advanced instruction in quantitative and qualitative techniques of sociological research, theory and leading topical areas in sociology.
+In both programs, students develop the professional skills necessary to analyze social issues in applied settings and advance their careers.

-Why Earn Your MA in Sociology at Sam?
+Why Earn Your MA or Graduate Certificate in Sociology at Sam?

 Graduates from our Sociology program have found careers in all levels of government, non-profit organizations, and industry.
 Convenient online classes provide quality instruction that fits within your personal and professional schedule.
 In addition, the flexible degree plans allow students the opportunity to take courses in a related area of interest.